IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 Can You Prevent IUGR?

 The cause of IUGR varies.
 In the case of chromosomal or genetic issues, it can be nearly impossible to prevent such a condition.
 However, when IUGR appears as a result of a mother’s poor health unrelated to genetics, it may be possible to prevent it.
-Avoiding smoking, maintaining a nutrient-dense and high-fiber diet, getting enough exercise and sleep, and lowering stress levels all contribute to greater maternal health and healthy fetal development.7
+Avoiding smoking, maintaining a nutrient-dense and high-fiber diet, engaging in regular exercise and adequate sleep, and managing stress levels all contribute to improved maternal health and healthy fetal development.7

 According to one study, maternal diets high in refined or processed foods were associated with poor pregnancy outcomes.
 Meanwhile, diets high in vegetables, fruit, and probiotic foods were associated with a reduced risk of FGR (IUGR) and other pregnancy complications.6